Raspberry Chocolate Ganache Tart

 Arranging the berries in a concentric pattern makes this tart a showstopper, but I don’t think anyone will complain if you skip that step and just pile them on in the center.
 Either way, delicious!

 I love the challenge of making desserts that can accommodate many diets without anyone realizing there’s anything out of the ordinary.
 This red raspberry beauty is just that.

-You can easily make this tart gluten free by using gluten free graham crackers (I like Pamela’s), and completely plant-based by switching to vegan butter (such as Earth Balance baking sticks) in the crust and creamy whole coconut milk in the ganache.
+You can easily make this a gluten free tart by using gluten free graham crackers (I like Pamela’s), or a completely plant-based/vegan raspberry chocolate tart by switching to vegan butter (such as Miyoko’s or Earth Balance baking sticks) in the crust and creamy whole coconut milk in the ganache.